senaonp/textShift/README.md

 - sequence by every set of x characters
 - shift text subset
 - shift multiple text subsets
+- shift nth character by number
 - shift offset nth character by number
+- shift characters by partition indices
+- shift step sequence characters
 - reverse text within each partition
-- shift characters by partition indices
 - swap offset nth character with offset
 - shift each character by multiple
 - shift subset of text by multiple
 - shift multiple subsets of text by multiple
+- shift step sequence characters by multiple
 - shift nth character by multiple
 - shift offset nth character by multiple